heroku/kafka-packaging-scripts/README.md

 ## Software packages on host machine

-_This section covers Mac OS X only (for OS X El Capitan see note below)._
+_This section covers Mac OS X only._

+> OS X 10.11 (El Capitan) users: There exists a known NFS-related issue that will require your intervention.
+> See the note on synced folders in the Troubleshooting section below.

 You must install the following software packages on your host machine (e.g. your laptop):